 Decor possibilities are endless, but this season, we love the mood created by solid wood farm tables set with burlap table runners and beautiful country bouquets.

 We suggest tarts and tartelettes for the perfect addition to any Spring or Easter brunch menu.
 Mediterranean style entree tarts, such as the Provençal Tomato Tart, with tomatoes and goat's cheese on a crisp, flaky pastry, or the Bayaldi Vegetable Tart, are popular choices.
 The Bayaldi Vegetable Tart, once reserved for sultans, is one of our favorites because it is filled with all the delicious vegetables of the mediterranean and generously garnished with first cold pressed extra virgin olive oil.

 Another popular addition to a brunch set-up is the eggs benedict station.
-Chef Michael Finizia suggests making the eggs benedict as delicate as possible by using mini quail eggs.
-This way guests fill their plates with lots of small delectable bites and enjoy a taste of everything on display.
+Consider making the eggs benedict as delicate as possible by using mini quail eggs.
+Guests like to fill their plates with lots of small delectable bites and enjoy a taste of everything on display.

 We love the Spring Egg Cocottes in French Feuille de Brick Tulip.
 A freshly cracked egg is baked in the French Feuille de Brick dough which is shaped into cupcake pans.
 Toppings added include spinach for Florentine, ham and cheese, or even chorizo, which goes well with this recipe and adds a touch of South Florida flavor to the menu.

 Last, but not least, no brunch is complete without the dessert and pastry station.
 Tell your guests to fill up their plates with delicious treats, after all, it isn't every day we're presented with a sumptuous spread!
 Artisinal tartelettes are prepared fresh in our kitchen with organic, locally sourced fruits, and presented alongside an array of eclairs and a variety of freshly baked croissants.